Electric Fencing, Fence Accessories,

 Plastic Posts / Polyposts

 If a permanent fence is planned, chemically treated softwood posts with insulators, or non-conductive hardwood posts are ideal.
-Steel, Fibreglass or plastic posts (polyposts) can be a viable alternative.
+Steel, fibreglass or plastic posts (polyposts) can be a viable alternative.

 If it is a temporary fence for strip grazing, plastic posts offer portability and ease of construction.
 These come in two specifications.
-The economy post is an excellent temporary polypost but the superior electric fencing posts come with a 3 year manufacturers warrenty and have a nigh unbreakable footplate.
+The economy post is an excellent temporary polypost but the superior electric fencing posts come with a 3 year manufacturers warranty and have a nigh unbreakable footplate.

 Conductors